Media coverage of Bernie Sanders: 2019

 According to a March 2019 analysis by Northeastern University's School of Journalism, Sanders received the most positive coverage of any major candidate in the 2020 Democratic primary.
 An updated analysis in April after more candidates had entered the field placed him third out of eight candidates; a further update for June to September 2019 found that Sanders's positive coverage ranked fourth out of eight major candidates.

 In April 2019, Sanders wrote to the board of the Center for American Progress in response to a video produced by their former media outlet ThinkProgress.
 The video mocked him for becoming a millionaire after writing a book about his 2016 election run.
 The article based on the video was later emended to remove references about Sanders' physical appearance.
 The following month, Politico published a feature article on Sanders's income which described him as "rich" and "cheap".
 Politico was criticized by the Anti-Defamation League.

-In August 2019, Sanders said that The Washington Post did not "write particularly good articles" about him and suggested that it was because he frequently mentioned that Amazon, The Washington Posts parent company, did not pay taxes.
+In August 2019, Sanders said that The Washington Post did not "write particularly good articles" about him and suggested that it was because he frequently mentioned that Amazon, The Washington Post's parent company, did not pay taxes.
 Marty Baron, executive editor of The Washington Post, responded, "Contrary to the conspiracy theory the senator seems to favor, Jeff Bezos allows our newsroom to operate with full independence, as our reporters and editors can attest."

 In November 2019, Emma Specter at Vogue doubted that there was a conspiracy against Sanders.
 She also listed several examples of limited coverage of his policy proposals and interpreted lack of coverage of Sanders on certain issues and events as being "only somewhat surprising".

 In a December 2019 opinion column for The New York Times, David Leonhardt agreed with Politico co-founder John F. Harris about the media having a centrist bias.
 Leonardt argued that this hurt Sanders and Warren, particularly in questions posed to both about the issue of a wealth tax.

 In the same month, In These Times analyzed coverage of the 2020 Democratic Party presidential primary by MSNBC between August and September 2019.Luke Savage (2019).
 "The Corporate Media's War Against Bernie Sanders Is Very Real" They said that "MSNBC talked about Biden twice as often as Warren and three times as often as Sanders", and that Sanders was the candidate spoken of negatively the most frequently of the three."